Assessing External Validity Over Worst-case Subpopulations: Semiparametric efficiency bound

 \section{Semiparametric efficiency bound}

 We now establish a semiparametric efficiency bound, showing that all (regular) estimators of $\mbox{WTE}_{\alpha}$ necessarily have asymptotic variance larger than $\sigma_{\alpha}^2$, both when the true propensity score $\pprop(\cdot)$ is known and unknown.
-In particular, this implies that our augmented estimator $\what{\omega}_{\alpha}$ achieves the \emph{optimal} asymptotic variance, and that its influence function~\eqref{eqn:influence} is the efficient influence function for estimating $\mbox{WTE}_{\alpha}$.
-Our bound further informs design choices for experiments by providing the minimum number of study participants required to reach a conclusion that is robust across subpopulations.
-In particular, it shows how the required sample size grows with the level of desired robustness (equivalently, as the worst-case subpopulation size $\alpha$ grows smaller).
+In particular, this implies that our augmented estimator $\what{\omega}_{\alpha}$ achieves the \emph{optimal} asymptotic variance and that its influence function~\eqref{eqn:influence} is the efficient influence function for estimating $\mbox{WTE}_{\alpha}$.
+Our efficiency bound i) informs the design of experiments by providing the minimum number of study participants required to reach a conclusion that is valid across subpopulations no smaller than $\alpha$ and ii) quantifies how the required sample size grows with the level of desired external validity $\alpha$.

-As we review shortly, for parametric estimators, Hajek-Le Cam theorems~\cite[Chapter 8]{VanDerVaart98} give a lower bound on the asymptotic variance of regular estimators, and more generally a lower bound on the mean squared error for any estimator.
-Since these bounds coincide with the Cramer-Rao bound for unbiased estimators, they can be thought of an asymptotic Cramer-Rao bound.
+For parametric problems, Hajek-Le Cam theorems~\cite[Chapter 8]{VanDerVaart98} give a lower bound on the asymptotic variance of regular estimators, more generally, a lower bound on the mean squared error for any estimator.
+Since these bounds coincide with the Cramer-Rao bound for unbiased estimators, they can be considered as an asymptotic Cramer-Rao bound.
 We consider parametric submodels of our semiparametric problem, i.e., finite-dimensional parameterizations that contain the truth.
 Since the asymptotic variance of any (smooth enough) semiparametric estimator is worse than the Hajek-Le Cam bound---equivalently, the Cramer-Rao bound---of any parametric submodel, the semiparametric efficiency bound is defined as the supremum of the Hajek-Le Cam bound over all parametric submodels.

-We begin by reviewing requisite definitions, which are are standard in the literature on semi-parametric inference.
-See~\citet{Tsiatis07} and~\citet{VanDerVaart98} for an overview of standard results on semiparametric efficiency bounds.
-We use the following classical definition (e.g. see~\citet[Appendix A]{Newey90}) that guarantees that the Hajek-Le Cam bound is a well-defined asymptotic efficiency bound.
-A set of parameterized densities of a random vector $\xi$ is smooth in the quadratically mean differentiable (QMD) sense if it satisfies the following properties. \begin{definition} Let $f(\xi; \theta)$ be a density over $\xi$, parameterized by $\theta \in \Theta \subseteq \R^r$, defined with respect to some $\sigma$-finite measure $\nu$. $\{f(\cdot; \theta)\}_{\theta \in \Theta}$ is \emph{smooth in the quadratically mean differentiable} sense if $\Theta$ is open, $\theta \mapsto f(\xi; \theta)$ is continuous $\nu$-a.e., and $\sqrt{f(\xi; \theta)}$ is differentiable in quadratic mean: there exists a score function $S(\xi; \theta) \in \R^r$ such that $\int \ltwo{S(\xi; \theta)}^2 f(\xi; \theta) d \nu < \infty$,
+As these definitions are standard yet tedious~\citep{Newey90, BickelKlRiWe93}, we defer a formal treatment to Appendix~\ref{section:proof-efficiency}.